top of page

 ~ Traditional

-Do you know the muffin man?
-Surely you know a lady famous for her delicious muffins!
+Fancy a muffin and too far from Drury Lane?
+There is sure to be a fabulous muffin baker in your dancing acquaintanceship, similar to the generous lady who inspired this reel by supplying her dancing class with delicious muffins.
+Inspire your own sets by including this dance on a food-based program.
 Interestingly, the first documented version of the well-known nursery rhyme from 1820 has the titular baker living on ‘Blueberry Lane’, rather than 'Drury Lane'.
-There is also an actual Blueberry Lane just outside of London.
-While in the United States muffins are similar to cupcakes and are available in sweet and savoury varieties, in the UK, a muffin (referred to as an English muffin elsewhere) is a type of yeast-leavened bread and is cooked on a griddle and flipped, resulting in its distinctive flattened shape.
-Other muffin-like variations are crumpets (griddle cooked on one side from a simple batter but with no yeast) are equally delicious and join the group of tea-time treats whose names also figure prominently as terms of endearment or even cheeky admiration!
-Pass the butter! 🧈
+And there is also an actual Blueberry Lane just outside of London though muffin status here is unknown.
+In the United States muffins are similar to cupcakes and are available in sweet and savoury varieties, while in the UK, a muffin (referred to as an English muffin elsewhere) is a type of yeast-leavened bread and is cooked on a griddle and flipped, resulting in its distinctive flattened shape.
+Other muffin-like variations are crumpets (griddle cooked on one side from a simple batter but with no yeast) are equally delicious.
+So beloved are these tea-time treats, they figure prominently as terms of endearment or even cheeky admiration!
+Pass the butter! 🍰 🫐 👨🍳 👩🍳 🧈

 The Muffin Lady